rubymem/bundler-leak/README.md

 ## Features

 * Checks for memory leaks of gems in `Gemfile.lock`.
-* Checks for insecure gem sources (`http://`).
-* Allows ignoring certain advisories that have been manually worked around.
 * Prints memory leak information.
 * Does not require a network connection.